 National gas consumption for the most important countries from 2025 – 2040 are now added as supplemental figures D24-D27.
 We have commented on the results and compared it with current European infrastructure.
 Furthermore, we have mentioned the copperplate transport model as a limitation to the study under “Experimental procedures”.

 Second, it seems that you are using only one meteorological year to run your model (2013, if I read the manuscript correctly).
 Is there a particular reason for chosing 2013?
-I think testing, in a sensitivity analysis, how the model performs in a - maybe artificially - low wind/PV supply scenario would be a good assessment of the robustness of your results against annual variations in the availability of variable renewable energies.
+I think testing, in a sensitivity analysis, how the model performs in a - maybe artificially - low wind/PV supply scenario would be a good assessment of the robustness of your results`ñ against annual variations in the availability of variable renewable energies.

 Comment: